MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 To add the search command to your [app manifest](../../../resources/schema/manifest-schema.md#composeextensions), you must add a new `composeExtensions` object to the top level of your app manifest JSON.
 You can add the search command either with the help of Developer Portal, or manually.

-### Create a  search message extension using Bot Framework
+### Create Search message extension using Bot Framework

-The prerequisite to create a search command is that you must already have created a message extension.
-For information on how to create a message extension, see [create a message extension](../../../sbs-gs-msgext.yml).
+The prerequisite to create a message extension search command, follow these steps:

 # [Teams Toolkit](#tab/Teams-toolkit)